Ghnkrk/TINYLLM_2M/README.md

 ## Features

-- **Tokenizer Training**: Train a SentencePiece tokenizer for your dataset.
+**Tokenizer Training:** Train a SentencePiece tokenizer directly on the target dataset to ensure the vocabulary matches the data the model is trained on.

-- **Dataset Processing**: Download and preprocess datasets for model training.
+**Dataset Processing:** Load, filter, and chunk raw text datasets into fixed-length sequences suitable for autoregressive language modeling.

-- **Configurable Architecture**: Easily customize model and training configurations.
+**Configurable Architecture:** Define model size, depth, and training behavior through configuration files, making it easy to experiment with different setups.

-- **Lightweight Setup**: A simple yet robust setup for experimentation.
+**Lightweight Setup:** Keep the codebase minimal and explicit, focusing on clarity and control rather than heavy abstractions.

 ---